Extending Domain Model

 Add references to the Persistence Unit

-New persistence classes and metadata ORM files should be registered in the core extension’s jpa-persistence.xml
+New persistence classes and metadata ORM files should be registered in the core extension’s jpa-persistence.xml.

-and add a reference to the new metadata ORM file within the persistence-unit
+For example, to register the ext-order-orm.xml file, open extensions/core/ext-core/src/main/resources/META-INF/jpa-persistence.xml and add a reference to the new metadata ORM file within the persistence-unit node as follows:

 <mapping-file>META-INF/ext-order-orm.xml</mapping-file>